FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 ###### Describe and analyze

-As we can see from diagram, we can use hold on command to make pictures in the same figure.
+As we can see from the diagram, we can use hold on command to make pictures in the same figure.

 ---